inwinstack/ckad-training/jose_centeno/session-02/02/README.md

 - change volumeMount.name field to mariadb-backup-vol-host

 It uses same MariaDB image to execute mysqldump command.
-Other solution could be using https://github.com/camilb/kube-mysqldump-cron
+Other solution could be using https://github.com/camilb/kube-mysqldump-cron that provides a specific container to execute mysqldump.

+TODO: Create a cron job.